 Highly Resilient Retaining Wall Utilizing Giken’s Implant Landslide Prevention Method

 The Philippines is exposed to a high risk of severe and frequent natural hazards due to its geographical location in Southeast Asia.
 Typhoons, heavy rains, earthquakes, floods, volcanic eruptions, landslides, and fires are among the natural hazards that affect the country.
 The Philippine government’s Mines and Geosciences Bureau (MGB) reports that the country ranks fourth among Indonesia, India, and China in terms of landslide risk, with up to 80% of its total land area susceptible to landslides.
-Today, Mayon Machinery (“MMRI”) is pleased to introduce a solution to minimize the damage by taking immediate action with implant restraining walls over all phases of landslide prevention from mitigation to recovery.
+Today, Mayon Machinery (“MMRI”) is pleased to introduce a solution to minimize the damage by taking immediate action with implant restraining walls over all phases of landslide prevention, from mitigation to recovery.
 The Implant Wall, constructed using the “Press-in Method” invented by Giken in 1975, acts as a restraining wall of the “Guard Method” or “Rescue Method”.
 These methods are designed to carry out protective work before and after the occurrence of unpredictable natural disasters.

 What’s Press-in Method?